Glenn Burke: Life after Major League Baseball and legacy

 Burke continued his athletic endeavors after retiring from baseball.
 He won medals in the 100 and 200 meter sprints in the first Gay Games in 1982 and competed in the 1986 Gay Games in basketball.
 His jersey number at Berkeley High School was retired in his honor.
 Burke played for many years in the SFGSL (San Francisco Gay Softball League), playing third base for Uncle Bert's Bombers.

 An article published in Inside Sports magazine in 1982 made Burke's homosexuality public knowledge.
 Although he remained active in amateur competitions, Burke turned to drugs to fill the void in his life when his career ended.
 An addiction to cocaine destroyed him both physically and financially.
 In 1987, his leg and foot were crushed when he was hit by a car in San Francisco.
 After the accident, his life went into physical and financial decline.
 He was arrested and jailed for drugs and lived on the streets of San Francisco for a number of years, often in the same neighborhood that once embraced him.
 He spent his final months with his sister in Oakland.
-He died May 30, 1995, of AIDS complications at Fairmont Hospital in San Leandro, California, at age 42.
+He died on May 30, 1995, of AIDS complications at Fairmont Hospital in San Leandro, California, at age 42.
 He was buried in Mountain View Cemetery in Oakland, California.

 When news of his battle with AIDS became public knowledge in 1994, the Oakland Athletics organization helped to support him financially.
 In interviews given while he was fighting AIDS, he expressed little in the way of grudges, and only one big regret – that he never had the opportunity to pursue a second professional sports career in basketball.

 In 1999, Major League Baseball player Bill Bean revealed his homosexuality, only the second Major League player to do so.
 Unlike Burke, who came out to teammates while he was still an active player, Bean revealed himself four years after his retirement in 1995, the year Burke died.

 On August 2, 2013, Burke was among the first class of inductees into the National Gay and Lesbian Sports Hall of Fame.

-In July 2014, Major League Baseball announced plans to honor Burke at the 2014 All-Star Game, doing so as part of a pregame press conference on July 15, 2014.
+In July 2014, Major League Baseball announced plans to honor Burke at the 2014 All-Star Game, in Minneapolis, doing so as part of a pregame press conference on July 15, 2014.
 The Fox broadcast in the United States did not mention Burke.

 On June 17, 2015, the Oakland Athletics honored Burke as part of Athletics Pride Night.
 Burke's brother, Sydney, threw the ceremonial first pitch at the game.
 On June 4, 2021, the Athletics renamed their annual Pride Night in Burke's honor, with the first rechristened Glenn Burke Pride Night to be held a week later on June 11.

 Burke was inducted into the Baseball Reliquary's Shrine of the Eternals in 2015.

+Burke's story is the focus of the January 9, 2017 episode of The Dollop podcast.

+Burke is one among many commemorated in the AIDS Quilt.